 The campaign, which has grown from a short-term project into an ongoing initiative, has revolved around (1) announcements of software updates, new forensic lab customers, and cases in which STRmix was employed by either the prosecution or defense, and (2) thought leadership bylines and commentaries.
 These have led to high-profile media placements in a wide range of trade media aimed at the software’s target audiences, including Police Chief Magazine, Sheriff & Deputy, Lab Manager, Select Science, Forensic Magazine, The Jurist, and Prosecutor.
 Selectively, the firm also secured positive coverage for STRmix in local mainstream media (typically during local trials in which STRmix was used to help prosecute or exonerate a suspect), as well as such national media as The New York Times and National Public Radio.

-More importantly, the consistent positive coverage generated in the media and on the STRmix social channels resulted in the continued growth of wider adoption of the software in forensic labs throughout the U.S. and abroad.
-At present, STRmix is being used by 64 forensic labs throughout the U.S. (including national labs run by the FBI and the Bureau of Alcohol, Tobacco, Firearms, and Explosives), as well as labs in Australia, New Zealand, England, Scotland, Ireland, Finland, Denmark, and Canada.
-It has also been used to interpret DNA evidence in more than 220,000 cases worldwide, including 83 successful admissibility hearings.
+More importantly, the coverage generated in the media and on the STRmix social channels has contributed to the continued growth of wider adoption of the software in forensic labs throughout the U.S. and abroad.
+At present, STRmix is being used by 69 forensic labs throughout the U.S. (including national labs run by the FBI and the Bureau of Alcohol, Tobacco, Firearms, and Explosives), as well as labs in Australia, New Zealand, England, Scotland, Ireland, Finland, Denmark, and Canada.
+It has also been used to interpret DNA evidence in more than 300,000 cases worldwide, including more than 83 successful admissibility hearings.

 Media & Influencer Relations